byuacm/byu-acm-web/README.md

 ## TLS Certificate

 We get our certificates for HTTPS from [LetsEncrypt](https://letsencrypt.org/).
 These are free and are renewed automatically.
 If you have questions about this process, talk to @krrg

+## Running Locally

+If you want to only run the public pages, go into the public folder and use the command "python3 -m http.server --bind localhost 8080" to run it locally.